Karl-Michaud/learn-JS/README.md

-# learn-JS
+# learn-JS and Node
-This repository will hold all the stuff related to me learning JS
+This repository will hold all the stuff related to me learning JS and Node.
+This code is being written